vrindavanvikarabad/vrindavan-wiki/docs/location/nearby-attractions.md

 # Nearby Attractions

-Vrindavan is located near Anantagiri Hills, one of Telangana's most beautiful forest regions.
-The surroundings include numerous natural, spiritual, and cultural attractions that complement the spirit of Vrindavan — natural, spiritual, and timeless.
+Vrindavan is coincidentally located at Anatagiripalle (Anantagiri Hills), one of Telangana's most beautiful forest regions.
+This sacred place lies near the starting point of Muchukunda River, a major tributary of Krishna River (commonly known as Musi).
+The surroundings include numerous natural, spiritual, and cultural attractions that complement the spirit of Vrindavan.

 ## Sacred Sites

-### Anantagiri Temple
+### Anantagiri Padmanabha Swamy Temple

 **About the Temple:**
 - Dedicated to Lord Anantha Padmanabha (Vishnu)
 - Ancient temple with rich spiritual significance
 - Beautiful architecture nestled in hills
-- Peaceful atmosphere perfect for meditation
+- Sacred site that adds to the area's spiritual energy

 **Visiting Information:**
 - **Distance from Vrindavan:** ~5 kilometers